satishmaha/Flurry-iOS/docs/DevNotes.md

+## Note 9

+**This note is late; 7 months prior to this commit, I completed Flurry-WebGL and made major changes since.**

+I was very proud to reach my goal of making Flurry work on WebGL.
+It is the first time I had successfully ported a C code base and understood WebGL on the inside.
+Since then, I worked towards polishing Flurry-WebGL to make the most of its new web environment.

+---

+I added a GUI with dat-gui that allowed me to expose all internal state variables.
+This allowed the Flurry to be dynamically changed, and it dramatically helped me understand how each moving part of Flurry's algorithm contributed to the visuals.

+I also made use of the GUI to create some presets, to more properly show off the potential and power of Flurry.

+---

+Another major change was the transition back to raw WebGL from Three.js.
+Three.js is great for prototyping or quickly writing a working example, but I still felt the code could benefit from much less abstraction.

+I was also unhappy with the "black box" nature of Three.js' code (whilst available in source code form, it was still too difficult for me to follow what whappened in the code).

+By reimplementing what I now knew to be working code in Javascript, into WebGL, I was able to optimize Flurry up to threefold and gain a better understanding of how WebGL worked.
+This low level approached helped me fix strange bugs, such as quads lingering on the edges and brightness issues with extreme resolutions.

+---

+The next thing for Flurry-WebGL is to restructure the code; to make it cleaner, more documented and easy for other users to understand and study the code.
+There is also [SIMD.js](https://blog.mozilla.org/javascript/2015/03/10/state-of-simd-js-performance-in-firefox/) support on the way, which the original Flurry code relied heavily upon.
+I would like to eventually implement SIMD support into Flurry-WebGL.

 ## Note 8

 I think I may have made a wrong assumption about the Smoke draw loop; that it was